 Le Coureur des Bois • Beloeil, Québec • 2018

 Wine is an essential element at Hôtel Rive Gauche, whose restaurant’s collection continues to grow as a leader in Québec’s wine scene.
-Delve deep into Burgundy, discover bottlings from regions like Lebanon and Hungary or sample from an assortment of Canadian labels.
+Delve deep into Burgundy, discover bottlings from regions like Lebanon or sample from an assortment of Canadian labels.

 Le Louis XV - Alain Ducasse • Monte Carlo, Monaco • 1995